RenixPi/RenixPi/README.md

 of other models; the Wagoneer and Cherokee -- launched in 1983 -- created an entirely new sports utility vehicle class of cars.

-Initially, these vehicles had a carbureted 2.5L AMC engine or a GM-made 2.8L V6.
+Initially, these vehicles had a 2.5L inline-4 AMC engine or a GM-made 2.8L V6, both naturally aspirated with a carburetor.
 In 1987, Jeep and Renault designed an inline, 6-cylinder engine.
-Drawing from another Renault joint venture with aerospace company Bendix, they outfitted this engine with an electronic fuel injection system.
+Drawing from another Renault joint venture with aerospace company Bendix, they outfitted both the 2.5L and 4L engine with an electronic fuel injection system.
 Renault-Bendix was shortened to Renix.

 When Chysler acquired Jeep in 1991, they replaced the engine management system with their own ECU.
 However, during just those four years of production, Jeep sold a combined *1.1 million* Wagoneers,